COMPOSER'S PERSONAL STATEMENT

 I am grateful to have lived long enough to witness great progress in the reconciliation between the Republic of Ireland and the North.
 It is to that end that I dedicate the final movement of IRELAND’S POET-PATRIOTS – a meditative musical benediction for choir, soloists, and orchestra based on the poem ‘Immortality’ by the Irish mystic poet George William Russell, ‘A.E.’

-Over the years, it has been my privilege to make music with such wonderful Irish and Celtic musicians-now-friends including Aly Bain, Christy O’Leary, Dave Fadden, Muireann nic Amhlaoibh, Oonagh Keogh, Eamonn Lane, Cathal McConnell, Seamus McGuire, Derek Ryan, John Creighton Murray, Moya O’Doherty, Geraldine O’Grady, Sean Og Potts, Dave Richardson, Breandán de Roiste, Aimée Farrell-Courtney, Todd Denman, Diana Rowan, John Sheahan, Claire Sherry, as well as others whose names inadvertently lie too deep in my memory.
+Over the years, it has been my privilege to make music with such wonderful Irish and Celtic musicians-now-friends including Aly Bain, Christy O’Leary, Dave Fadden, Muireann nic Amhlaoibh, Oonagh Keogh, Eamonn Lane, Cathal McConnell, Seamus McGuire, Derek Ryan, John Creighton Murray, Moya O’Doherty, Geraldine O’Grady, Sean Og Potts, Dave Richardson, Breandán de Roiste, Aimée Farrell-Courtney, Todd Denman, Diana Rowan, John Sheahan, Claire Sherry, as well as others whose names inadvertently lie too deep in my memory at this writing.

 I shall always be grateful to Síle de Valera, Minister of the Arts, Heritage, Gaeltacht & the Islands, who bestowed a great responsibility and honor on me by commissioning my original air ‘Kilmainham Gaol’ (now featured in IRELAND’S POET- PATRIOTS) as part of her Ceole Reoite project in 1999 to commemorate the new Millennium in Ireland.
 I was especially honored that Ms. de Valera asked us to premiere this piece of music in the East Wing of Kilmainham Gaol (whose last prisoner had been her grandfather) on a fittingly frigid and wildly windy evening in February 1999, where the only light came from small candles lovingly placed along the iron balconies, bridges, and stairs – in honor of all those whose spirits will continue to keep watch there through the centuries."